Giacomo Agostini: MV Agusta domination

+Isle of Man TT boycott

-After the death of his close friend, Gilberto Parlotti during the 1972 TT, Agostini announced he would never again compete in the event.
-He considered the 37.73 mile circuit unsafe for world championship competition.
-At the time, the TT was the most prestigious race on the motorcycling calendar.
-This decision had far reaching consequences for the TT and would lead to a walk-out of the top Grand Prix stars, many of whom resorted to severe criticism of the organisation and safety at the event, with people such as Phil Read in the vanguard of the critics.
+When Agostini's close friend Gilberto Parlotti died in an accident while competing in the 1972 TT, he announced he would never again compete in the event, as he considered the 37.73-mile circuit unsafe for world championship competition.
+At the time, the Isle of Man TT was the most prestigious race on the international motorcycle racing calendar, and his stature as the reigning World Champion gave the announcement an immense impact on the sport.

-In response, the Fédération Internationale de Motocyclisme decided that the Isle of Man TT would be withdrawn from the World Championship calendar after the 1976 races.
+Agostini's decision to boycott the event had far-reaching consequences for the TT and would lead to a walk-out of the top Grand Prix stars, many of whom resorted to severe criticism of the organisation and safety at the event, with people such as Phil Read in the vanguard of the critics.
+In response, the FIM decided that the Isle of Man TT would be withdrawn from the World Championship calendar after the 1976 races.
 Agostini maintained that he did not object to the event itself, but that he only opposed riders being contractually required to enter such a dangerous race as part of a World Championship campaign.